ga-adi-macaron/Course-Materials/markdown/schedule/wk2.md

 ---
 # Provide values for an array of days,
 #   within each day an array of lessons, each with name and url,
-#   and an array of assignments, each with name, url, and note.
+#   and an array of assignments, each with name, url, solutionPosted (boolean) and note.

 # If no lessons one day, enter one with name None and url blank.
 # If no assignments one day, enter one with either name or note None and url blank.

-# When solution code is posted, put "&#x2705;" (with the "") in the assignment's note.

 week: 2
 days:
   - date: Monday, 10/10
     lessons:
-      - name: Columbus Day
+      - name: Columbus Day - no classes
+    assignments:
+      - name: None

   - date: Tuesday, 10/11
     lessons: